Trump knocks ex-lawyer: 'I would strongly suggest that you don't retain services of Michael Cohen'

 Republicans have been near-silent on Trump's legal travails, but many seemed worried about the impact on the elections.

-"The looming threat is that the potential for more days like the one we just endured is high," said GOP strategist Kevin Madden.
-"It will get more and more difficult to shift the mid-term contests away from being a referendum on the president's standing."
+"The looming threat is that the potential for more days like the one we just endured is high," GOP strategist Kevin Madden said.
+"It will get more and more difficult to shift the midterm contests away from being a referendum on the president's standing."

 Democrats are likely to make corruption a major issue, both before and after the elections, especially if they win control of the House and Senate.

-"This is all about impeachment," said GOP strategist Scott Jennings.
+"This is all about impeachment," GOP strategist Scott Jennings said.
 "If Democrats take the House, they will impeach the president and this (Cohen allegation) will be article one."

 It all adds up to a "very big deal," said Neal Katyal, a former U.S. solicitor general.